Skip to main content

 Applicants must fill in a detailed budget table according to the application form, taking into account the following points:

-1. The budget should be detailed as necessary by beneficiary/-ies and organised in coherent work packages (for example divided into ‘project management’, ‘training’, ‘organisation of events’, ‘mobility preparation and implementation’, ‘communication and dissemination’, ‘quality assurance’, etc.);
+1. the budget should be detailed as necessary by beneficiary/-ies and organised in coherent work packages (for example divided into ‘project management’, ‘training’, ‘organization of events’, ‘mobility preparation and implementation’, ‘communication and dissemination’, ‘quality assurance’, etc.)

 Proposals will be evaluated according to the standard evaluation procedures with the help of internal and/or external experts.
 The experts will assess the quality of the proposals against the requirements defined in the call and the expected impact, quality and efficiency of the action.